gristlekinginc/metsci-site-v2/blog/2025-06-22-Single-IoT-Sensor-Power-The-Sled.md

   />
 </div>

 The Oyster is attached to the sled.
-We added a wheels option so you can make it easier if needed, but most of the time the wheels are just mounted on that pin on the back.

 <div style={{
   display: 'flex',